LucinoGarcia/MRI-Brain-Tumor-Detection/README.md

 # Model Building
 <img align="right" src="/images/3D_U-Net_Model_Diagram.png" width="78px">

-A 3D U-Net model for the following reasons:
+A 3D U-Net model is utilized for the following reasons:
-- its architecture is specifically designed for volumetric datasets
+- Its architecture is specifically designed for volumetric datasets.
-- the concatinating of paired down convolutions and upsampling maintain contextual information
+- The concatenation of paired-down convolutions and upsampling maintains contextual information.
-- achieves good results with only a couple hundred of samples
+- It achieves good results with only a couple of hundred samples.

-The 3D U-Net model's architecture is quite lengthy but it, along with all 16,318,307 of its parameters, [can be seen here](/images/3D_U-Net_Model_Diagram.png) or by clicking the image on the right.
+The 3D U-Net model's architecture is quite lengthy, but it, along with all 16,318,307 of its parameters, [can be seen here](/images/3D_U-Net_Model_Diagram.png) or by clicking the image on the right.
 The scripting to build the model [can be found here](/Need_Power,_MRI_CVision,_Model_Building.ipynb) <br><br>
-Unfortunetely, limited computing power prohibited local training of the model.
-Fortunately, a pretained was provided.
-The following is a table of its Sensitivity and Specificity.
+Unfortunately, limited computing power prohibited local training of the model.
+Fortunately, a pretrained model was provided.
+The following table displays its Sensitivity and Specificity:

 |                |   Edema           | Non-Enhancing Tumor | Enhancing Tumor |
 |:--------------:|:-----------------:|:--------------------:|:---------------:|
 |  Sensitivity  |       0.8746      |        0.9419        |     0.8049      |
 |  Specificity  |        0.97       |        0.9957        |     0.9924      |